Elements-Agency/benjaminjyoung/content/shipping.md

 ### When will I get my order? ###

 Usually, for **limited reproductions**, it takes 1–5 business days to fulfill an order, after which it’s shipped out.
+Typically this translates to 2-7 days shipment times for the Standard Shipping (or Free Domestic) option, and 1-2 days for the Expedited Shipping option.

 For **originals**, it's more of direct relation process.
 I will stay in touch with you directly to ensure everything goes smoothly.
 It's best to [contact me](/contact) prior to ordering for more information.
 While the painting is all ready to go, packaging is done very carefully to ensure no damage in shipping.
 I will give you a delivery estimate personally, and you can get a full refund any time prior to confirming and finalizing shipment.
+Shipment times usually are 3-10 business days.

 ### Where will my order ship from? ###